Listen

 Right to object to processing

-You may not object to us processing your personal data if
+You may not object to us processing your personal data if:

-• We are legally required to do so; or
+• we are legally required to do so; or

-• It is necessary to fulfil a contract with you.
+• it is necessary to fulfil a contract with you.

 In addition, even if you opt out of receiving personalised offers, we will alert you to unusual activity on your account, such as:

-• When your credit or debit card is blocked;
+• When your credit or debit card is blocked.

 • When a transaction is requested from an unusual location.

-Right to object to automated decisions (applicable to retail customers only)
+Right to object to automated decisions

 Right to restrict processing

-You have the right to ask us to restrict using your personal data if
+You have the right to ask us to restrict using your personal data if:

-• You believe the personal data is inaccurate;
+• you believe the personal data is inaccurate;

-• We are processing the data unlawfully;
+• we are processing the personal data unlawfully

 Right to data portability

-Right to erasure
+Right to erasure (‘right to be forgotten’)

-• We no longer need it for its original purpose;
+• we no longer need it for its original purpose;

-• You withdraw your consent for processing it;
+• you withdraw your consent for processing it;

 • ING unlawfully processes your personal data; or